Amisha-777/Data-Projects/Retail_Trade_Analysis_Excel/readme.md

 - Provided **data-driven recommendations** for businesses to optimize inventory and marketing strategies

 ## 🎯 Targeted Audience
-- **🏪 Retail Businesses**: Understand consumer spending behavior and optimize sales strategies
+- **Retail Businesses**: Understand consumer spending behavior and optimize sales strategies
-- **📊 Economists & Analysts**: Assess the impact of economic trends on the retail sector
+- **Economists & Analysts**: Assess the impact of economic trends on the retail sector
-- **🏛️ Government & Policymakers**: Use insights for economic planning and policy-making
+- **Government & Policymakers**: Use insights for economic planning and policy-making
-- **💰 Investors & Financial Institutions**: Make informed investment decisions in the retail market
+- **Investors & Financial Institutions**: Make informed investment decisions in the retail market

 ## 🛠️ Technical Details
 - **Software Used**: Microsoft Excel (Pivot Tables)